uvd540/asteroids-odin/README.md

 ## How the web build works

-The contents of the `source/main_web` folder is built using the `js_wasm32` target.
+1. The contents of the `source/main_web` folder is built using the `js_wasm32` target.
 That package also imports the `source` package (which contains the actually game code). `js` is a special target that uses `<odin>/core/sys/wasm/js/odin.js` to talk to the browser. `wasm32` means 32 bit Web Assembly, it makes the compilation result runnable in a web browser.

-`main_web` is compiled into an object file called `game.wasm.o`.
-The emscripten compiler `emcc` is run and fed the `game.wasm.o` file.
-It also compiles the `main_web/main_web.c` file.
-That C file mostly hands control over to our Odin code.
-It calls the procedures in `source/main_web/main_web_entry.odin`. `main_web.c` also tells emscripten to run `web_update` each "frame".
-We also feed `emcc` the raylib and raygui WASM libs.
+The result of the compilation of `source/main_web` is an object file called `game.wasm.o`.

+2. The emscripten compiler `emcc` is run and fed the `game.wasm.o` file.
+We also feed `emcc` the raylib and raygui WASM libs. `emcc` will (among other things) translate some OpenGL stuff in raylib that makes it possible to run on web.
+Finally, `emcc` is also fed `source/main_web/index_template.html`.
+The result of `emcc` is two files: `build/web/index.wasm` and `build/web/index.html`.

+The resulting `build/web/index.html` contains javascript that starts up the emscripten runtime environment.
+It also loads `odin.js`: That's the javascript environment for programs using the `js` Odin target.
+It will load `index.wasm` and call `web_init` from `source/main_web/main_web.odin`.
+Using a `requestAnimationFrame` "loop" it will also continuously run `web_update`, also from `main_web.odin`.

 Odin comes with a WASM allocator.
 But it doesn't play nicely with emscripten, so I've added an `emscripten_allocator`.
 That allocator uses the libc procedures `malloc`, `calloc`, `free` and `realloc` that emscripten exposes.
-It is set up in `web_init` of `source/main_web/main_web_entry.odin`
+It is set up in `web_init` of `source/main_web/main_web.odin`

 ## Web build in my Hot Reload template